ghc-proposals/ghc-proposals/acceptance.rst

 1. Set the PR to have the "Accepted" label.

-2. Comment on the PR that the proposal was Accepted.
+2. Comment on the PR that the proposal was accepted, and indicate whether the committee requests any minor corrections.

-3. If the committee accepts the proposal with minor corrections, the author and shepherd work together to make any final edits.
+3. If necessary, work together with the the author to make any final edits.

 4. Add a new commit on top of the PR branch that:

    a.
 Changes the filename of the proposal to correspond to the PR number.

    b.
-Fills meta-data to include the acceptance date.
+Updates any metadata fields that may have changed in the template on ``master`` since
+      the PR branch split off.

    c.
-Fills in these metadata fields as appropriate, including changing "is discussed"
+Fills in the metadata fields as appropriate, including changing "is discussed"
       to "was discussed".

-   d.
-Updates any metadata fields that may have changed in the template on ``master`` since
-      the PR branch split off.

 5. Merge the PR branch into master, and push.

 6. Update the PR description to start with the text **"The proposal has been accepted; the following discussion is mostly of historic interest."** where the word "proposal" links to the final rendered version, as found on https://github.com/ghc-proposals/ghc-proposals/tree/master/proposals

 7. If the PR title has "(under review)", remove it.

-8. Comment on the PR that the reviewing process was complete.

-9. Close the PR if GitHub has not detected the merge.
+8. Close the PR if GitHub has not detected the merge.

-10. Announce on the committee mailing list.
+9. Announce on the committee mailing list.